Zuikyo/ZIKViper/README.md

 Router changes a lot comparing the first implementation.
 View, presenter and interactor can all use router.
 View can use view router to get sub view.
 Presenter can use view router to perform navigation.
 Interactor can use service router to get service.

-So router in this implementation is `wireframe`, `router` and `builder` in first implementation.
+So router in this implementation contains `wireframe`, `router` and `builder` in first implementation.

 But how to decouple modules now?

 Let me introduce [ZIKRouter](https://github.com/Zuikyo/ZIKRouter).
 It's a interface-oriented router to let you get a module by it's protocol.
 So you still don't need to import other module's header, just need their interface.
-And ZIKRouter also supports adapter, you can use multi protocol to get the same module.
+And ZIKRouter also supports adapter, you can use multi protocols to get the same module.

 The sample code: